nicolasprigent/Dokuwiki-Kiwiki-Theme/README.md

 Flex theme with lots of css fix and some ease of use features.
 You can change all colors of the theme to your own taste.
 Templage page on Dokuwiki : https://www.dokuwiki.org/template:kiwiki

+### 2024-02-26
+- Fix: edit_page button break when userewrite and useslash config enabled.
+Thanks to @AzurCrystal
+- Fix : long links overflow on mobile view.
+Thanks to @Gabe-LSN

 ### 2024-01-27
 - Added max height for left menu